loader

 products Image

-In 1674 the French East India Company set up a trading centre at Pondicherry and this outpost eventually became the chief French settlement in India.
-Five trading posts were established along the south Indian coast between 1668 and 1674.
-The city was separated by a canal into the French Quarter and the Indian Quarter.
+In 1674, the French East India Company established a trading center at Pondicherry, which would later become the principal French settlement in India.
+Between 1668 and 1674, five trading posts were set up along the southern coast of India, with Pondicherry emerging as the most significant.
+The city was uniquely divided by a canal into two distinct areas: the French Quarter and the Indian Quarter, each reflecting different cultural and architectural influences.

 products Image